RxLoutre/quasan/README.md

 1. Like example 1 and 2, you start from the begining and perform the assembly and all the following steps.
 2. Like example 3, 4 and 6, (-ia option, Input Assembly) you only start from the annotation step.
 This allow you to squeeze in a custom assembly you have made on the side with custom tools and parameters.
 3. Like example 5, you only start from the BCG discovery step.
 This allow you to pass on a custom .gbk file you might have produced with a tool of your choice.

-For mode 2 and 3, quasan will look after the most recent file in their respective directory (**most recent .fasta** in assembly folder for -ia mode, **most recent .gbk file** in annotation folder for -as mode.
-If you use --pgap, then place your gbk in **annotation/pgap** folder.
-Otherwise place it in **annotation/prokka** folder).

 <details>
     <summary>Saved mermaid code</summary>